Innovate & Cultivate Fund

 Some examples of what this may include are outlined below:

 • Social isolation and loneliness – schemes that help people who may be experiencing loneliness and isolation due to disability or older age.
-This could include developing lunch clubs, social activities, or community groups such as Men’s Sheds.
+This could include developing lunch clubs, social activities, digital inclusion projects, or community groups such as Men’s Sheds.

 • Timebanks – schemes that allow local people to help each other by exchanging knowledge, help and skills.
 For example, a Timebank member can choose to give an hour of their time helping an older person get to the local shops and in return receive an hour back on any services which other Timebank members are offering, whether it be gardening, IT support or companionship.

 • Employment – schemes that support adults with disabilities (for example, learning disabilities, those on the autistic spectrum, physical disabilities) or mental health needs into paid employment and/or enable them to remain in employment.